 The atmosphere is the most important pathway for natural and anthropogenic chemicals to enter the global environment.
 When nutrients that limit primary production in large areas of the ocean (namely nitrogen, iron, and phosphorous) enter sea water, they have a fertilizing effect that influences marine biological productivity and biogeochemistry as well as the carbon cycle.
 While anthropogenic reactive nitrogen entering the ocean via rivers is important in coastal areas, atmospheric deposition is the primary mechanism by which this land-based nitrogen reaches the open ocean.
 Although most of the atmospheric nitrogen is inorganic (nitrate, ammonia), it is estimated that about 20-25% of the total that is deposited is organic nitrogen.
 Anthropogenic inputs of nitrogen also lead to an increase in overall ocean CO_2 uptake.
 The resulting reduction in climate change forcing is offset to a small extent by an increase in ocean emissions of N_2O (a powerful greenhouse gas).
 In the case of iron and phosphorous, much of what is input to the ocean originates from atmospheric mineral particles such as desert dust and volcanic ash.
 In order to better characterize the magnitude of the atmospheric input of these substances into the ocean, the following actions are needed.

-- Chemical pollutants and sand and dust originating from land-based sources need to be more comprehensively monitored and their interaction with the ocean and marine life more fully studied. - Expanded observations of the atmospheric deposition of nutrients (including organic nitrogen and ammonia, organic and inorganic phosphorous) and aerosol composition and concentrations to coastal and open ocean sites in order to properly characterize the magnitude of continental outflow and input into the oceans as well as the biogeochemical cycling of these nutrients. - Forecast models should be improved to complement observations and contribute to the understanding of the transport and deposition of mineral dust to the oceans

-2. Managing, protecting, conserving and restoring marine and coastal ecosystems
+Chemical pollutants and sand and dust originating from land-based sources need to be more comprehensively monitored and their interaction with the ocean and marine life more fully studied.

+- Expanded observations of the atmospheric deposition of nutrients (including organic nitrogen and ammonia, organic and inorganic phosphorous) and aerosol composition and concentrations to coastal and open ocean sites in order to properly characterize the magnitude of continental outflow and input into the oceans as well as the biogeochemical cycling of these nutrients. - Forecast models should be improved to complement observations and contribute to the understanding of the transport and deposition of mineral dust to the oceans b) Target 14.2: By 2020, sustainably manage and protect marine and coastal ecosystems to avoid significant adverse impacts, including by strengthening their resilience, and take action for their restoration in order to achieve healthy and productive oceans [addressing also changes in the Arctic]